-> When we are on keto or very low carb diet, an inevitable phenomena happens.
+When we are on keto or a very low carb diet, an inevitable phenomena happens.
 Presence of high amount of protein causes a big flood of histamines.
-So, now the big question is as to what we need to do to keep that under control.
+So now the big question is as to what we need to do to keep that under control.

-> Solution: Choosing The Wrong Foods at the Right Time
+Solution: Choosing The Wrong Foods at the Right Time

 Keeping the influx of histamines under total control is next to impossible.
 But what we can do is we can make sure that we only consume foods that are extra high in histamines in the morning and not at night.
 List of some of those foods are given below: